GeoMOER/geoAI/docs/units/_unit03/unit03-02-03_exercise_standard_rf_with_random_cv.md

 ## Read the data

-In the first step you need your previously prepared Sentinel-2 data and the orchard meadow polygons.
+In the first step you need your previously prepared predictor variables (DOP and Indices) and the orchard meadow polygons.
 Combine all of your raster layers into one raster stack and ensure that each layername is unique.
-Also take care that each polygon has a unique ID.

 ```r